A Guide To Miami’s “Super Cute Reasonably Priced Restaurants To Catch Up With A Few Friends” guide image

 THE SPOTS

 Next Door is a wine bar run by (and right next door to) Key Biscayne’s Flour & Weirdoughs.
 And it’s a perfect option for all occasions that call for a chill night out with a bottle of wine and some excellent dishes involving bread.
 The menu is tight, but as good as you’d expect from one of Miami’s best bakeries.
-They make a simple, outstanding choripan, eggplant escabeche served with sliced baguette and crispy baguette chips, and a few sourdough pizzas.
+They make a great choripan, plates of pickled things served with crispy baguette chips, and excellent sourdough pizza.
 Nothing on the menu costs more than $20 either.
-The space isn’t huge, but it’s perfect for small groups or couples.
 And if it’s nice out, they slide open the windows to take advantage of the ocean breeze.

-Silverlake Bistro is a casual North Miami restaurant with some sidewalk seating, outstanding taste in wallpaper, and simple but really great bistro dishes.
-Food is the main reason to come here, so bring those friends who will appreciate one of the best burgers in town (which you should absolutely add bacon to), chicken with impressively crispy skin, and a gorgeous plate of steak frites.
+Silverlake Bistro (La Fresa's sister restaurant) is a casual North Beach restaurant with some sidewalk seating, outstanding taste in wallpaper, and simple but really great bistro dishes.
+Food is the main reason to come here, so bring those friends who will appreciate one of the best burgers in town (which you should absolutely add bacon to), chicken with impressively crispy skin, and duck fat-seared gnocchi.
 It’s just impossible to have a bad meal here, especially if you add a bottle of wine to the equation.

 Kendall’s Shibui has been cooking Japanese food for Miami since back when a lot of the county thought “omakase” was a local DJ.
 Not much has changed in the nearly 40 years it’s been open, especially the perfectly cozy second-floor dining space, which features low tables that require you to sit on the ground.
 Definitely ask for a seat up there (call and make a reservation to guarantee you get one) and don't feel awkward when your legs get tangled up under the table.
 There is a little bit of everything on the menu, including Japanese-American favorites, like teriyaki and California rolls, and harder-to-find specialties, like beef tataki, natto, and a sukiyaki that’s big enough for four people to share.

 Coral House is an Italian restaurant where dinner feels like eating in someone’s front yard.
 The space looks more like a house than a restaurant, and the prettiest seating is on the front patio, so save this place for a night when the weather is cooperating.
-The menu is Italian and includes pasta, salad, and some really good pizzas that are almost—but not quite—Neapolitan.
-It’s all good, but also reasonably priced, which makes this place a great spot for a casual date night or group dinner where everyone can drink wine and share pizza.
+The menu is Italian and includes pasta, salad, and some good pizzas that are almost—but not quite—Neapolitan.
+This place is perfect for a low-stress group dinner where everyone can drink wine and share pizza.

 Miami-Dade County has exactly one Ethiopian restaurant.
 We’d like more, but hey, at least our one Ethiopian restaurant is incredible.
 It’s also just a lovely place to have a relaxing meal.
 The Miami Gardens restaurant is usually full of people tearing chunks of spongy injera bread and using it to scoop up piles of beautifully seasoned and spiced vegetables and meat.
 The best thing to get here is the Taste of Awash platter: portions of all the vegetarian, beef, and chicken entrees served in tiny piles atop an injera the size of a city bus’ steering wheel.
-It's great to split with two or three friends.
 An Ethiopian coffee to finish things off is a good call too—or just get another glass of the dangerously drinkable Ethiopian honey wine.

 RESERVE A TABLE